 Library customers are required to adhere to the Queensland State Government’s public health rules regarding:

 - Physical distancing (keeping a distance of 1.5 metres between yourself and another person)

 - Hand hygiene

 - Respiratory hygiene

-Anyone sick are asked not to visit the library until they are feeling better.
+Anyone unwell are asked not to visit the library until they are feeling better.